pournasserian/FluentCMS.Infrastructure/memory-bank/progress.md

    - Installation/activation interfaces

 ## Known Issues and Challenges
-- Proper assembly unloading to prevent memory leaks
+- Proper assembly unloading to prevent memory leaks - Addressed with AssemblyLoadContext
-- Plugin isolation to prevent cascade failures
+- Plugin isolation to prevent cascade failures - Implemented with error handling in EventBus
-- Service lifetime management across plugin boundaries
+- Service lifetime management across plugin boundaries - Handled via DI container
-- Security boundaries for plugin execution
+- Security boundaries for plugin execution - Needs additional implementation

 ## Project Evolution
 - Initial concept focused primarily on API extension
 - Current design expanded to include comprehensive plugin system
 - Future enhancements could include plugin marketplace and UI management
 - Security considerations have been elevated in priority
+- Emphasis on testability with sample host application

 ## Technical Debt
-- None at this early stage, but tracking will begin as implementation starts
+- Some error handling in the PluginLoader that could be improved
+- The sample plugin has a few compiler warnings that should be addressed
+- Need comprehensive integration testing for the plugin system

 ## Next Actions
-1. Implement PluginDiscoveryService for scanning and registering plugins
-2. Implement PluginRegistry for tracking plugin state
-3. Implement PluginLoader for loading and initializing plugin assemblies
-4. Create database migrations for plugin metadata
+1. Create API controllers for plugin management
-5. Develop a sample plugin to validate the infrastructure
+2. Implement middleware integration for plugins
-6. Add a simple management API for controlling plugins
+3. Add background task management for plugins
+4. Improve error handling and fault tolerance mechanisms
+5. Add plugin health monitoring capabilities
+6. Develop UI for plugin management